escrimaglia/cli-automation/README.md

 **Commands**:

-* `templates`: Download templates to create the working...
+* `templates`: Create working files
-* `ssh`: Access devices using SSH protocol
+* `ssh`: Accesses devices via the SSH protocol
-* `telnet`: Access devices using Telnet protocol
+* `telnet`: Accesses devices via the Telnet protocol
 * `tunnel`: Manage SOCKS5 tunnel with Bastion Host

 ## `cla templates`

-Download templates to create the working files
+The `cla templates` command generates example files, which can be used to create working files, both for connection parameters and for device configuration commands

 **Usage**: